-Cerberus is a small asteroid whose orbit crosses the orbit of Earth.
+Cerberus is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Cerberus as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Cerberus has been observed.
 It completes a rotation on its axis every 6.80 days.

 Cerberus's orbit is 0.16 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.